Eight Instances of Athletes Getting Political

 Endorsing George W. Bush

 Had Curt Schilling been born without the ability to speak or type, he might very well be one of the most celebrated pitchers in the history of baseball.
 Instead, most fans just wish he’d shut his mouth.
 Schilling tends to say whatever he wants about whomever he wants without much regard for what people think.
 Maybe that’s why he and George W. Bush are such a great pair, they’re both speak-first-think-later self-aggrandizing idiots.
+But we’d take Bush back any day, if it meant getting rid of Trump.

 7) Tim Tebow